 The Facebook Exception

-Facebook unfortunately uses the phrase "tag this photo" but tagging images on Facebook is simply identifying your friends on Facebook photos.
-It is not about SEO for you images.
+Facebook, unfortunately, uses the phrase "tag this photo" but tagging images on Facebook is simply identifying your friends on Facebook photos.
+It is not about SEO for your images.
 Therefore, we are not talking about Facebook in this discussion of images.

 Coverage of CraftFORWARD on ASK Harriete.

 P.S.
 The top image titled, "Tag Your It" was found at SodaHead